The Netherlands was where I learned how to travel.

 The Best Hostels and Guesthouses in the Netherlands

-As I mentioned above, I’ve visited the Netherlands during various stages of my travel career, both as a backpacker who was travelling on a shoestring budget and as part of a couple that was looking for all things private and mid-range.
-While I’ve not yet have the pleasure of visiting the Netherlands on a high-end, luxury AF budget, I believe I’ve learned a lot about how to receive good value throughout the country.
+As I mentioned above, I’ve visited the Netherlands during various stages of my travel career, both as a backpacker who was travelling on a shoestring budget and as part of a couple that was looking for all things private and mid-range or luxury.
+I’ve learned a lot about how to receive good value throughout the country.

 I always like to share which accommodation I stayed in on my travels, as well as recommend alternatives when mine sucked.
 Everywhere I recommend below has excellent reviews and offers great value for money.